gitlabhq/gitlabhq/doc/gitlab-geo/updating_the_geo_nodes.md

 ## Enable tracking database

+NOTE: This step is required only if you want to enable the new Disaster Recovery feature in Alpha shipped in GitLab 9.0.

 Geo secondary nodes now can keep track of replication status and recover automatically from some replication issues.
 To get this feature enabled, you need to activate the Tracking Database.